-Mariehamn is a port city and the capital of Aland Islands (autonomous Finnish territory, covering a total area off approx 1580 km2 / 610 ml2).
-Mariehamn City covers a total area of approx 21 km2 (8 ml2) and has population around 12,000.
+Mariehamn is a port city and the capital of Aland Islands (autonomous Finnish territory, covering a total area off approx 1580 km2 / 610 mi2).
+Mariehamn City covers a total area of approx 21 km2 (8 mi2) and has population around 12,000.
 The city seats Aland's Government and Parliament, and 40% of Aland's total population (around 30,000) most of which is Swedish-speaking (88%).

 Mariehamn was named after the Russian empress Maria Alexandrovna (1824-1880).
 The town was established in 1861.
 Södragatan is one of its oldest streets, with many wooden houses dating back from the 19th century.
 Mariehamn is on a peninsula and features two important harbour ports - one on the eastern coast and one on the western.
 Both harbor waterways are ice-free almost the whole year-round and have no tides.

 - Western Harbour is a major international port serving the daily traffic to mainland Finland, Sweden and Estonia.
 The main reason why Baltic Sea ferries stop at Port Mariehamn is that Aland Islands are not part of EU's customs zone.
-This means that duty-free merchandise can be sold on these ships.
+This means that duty-free merchandise can be sold onboard these ships.
 Aland and Mariehamn have a highly reputable heritage in shipping.
-Anchored in Western Harbour is the museum ship Flying P-Liner Pommern.
+Anchored in Western Harbour is the museum ship Pommern (Flying P-Liner class iron-hulled sailing ship built in Glasgow Scotland and launched in 1903 as "Mneme").

 - Eastern Harbour has one of Scandinavia's largest yacht marinas.
 The Dutch steamship Jan Nieveen (aka FP von Knorring) can also be found there.

-Mariehamn Airport is located in the neighbouring Jomala, approx 3 km (2 ml) northwest of downtown.
+Mariehamn Airport is located in the neighbouring Jomala, approx 3 km (2 mi) northwest of downtown.

 As cruise port, Mariehamns Hamn is visited by mainly smaller-sized ships.
 In 2019, the port had scheduled 24 ship calls (40% increase over 2018).